hoffmangroup/segway/doc/segway.rst

                       | sort -t . -k 4,4rn | head -n 1);
             fi
         done)"

+Then you can add `$OLDTRAINSPEC` into your Segway command-line to specify all of the previous parameter files as starting values.

 Rename winning parameters when a training run is cut short::